Skip to main content

 Signs you're here:

-• Multiple stakeholders depend on your organizational work
+• Multiple stakeholders depend on the systems you've created

 • Your organizational capacity multiplies others' effectiveness